What is the general term for the removal of hair by the roots?

 Prepare for the New York Esthetics License Exam with our comprehensive challenge.
 Engage with flashcards and multiple choice questions, complete with helpful hints and explanations.
 Ace your test with confidence!

-The correct term for the removal of hair by the roots is epilation.
-This process involves various methods such as waxing, sugaring, or using an epilator, all of which extract the hair from the follicle, resulting in more prolonged hair-free skin compared to other methods.
-Epilation does not merely cut the hair at the surface level but addresses the hair at its base, leading to slower regrowth.
+The term that refers to the removal of hair by the roots is epilation.
+This process involves extracting hair from the follicle, which can be achieved through various methods such as waxing, tweezing, or using an epilator device.
+Since epilation removes the hair entirely from the root, it generally results in a smoother finish and longer-lasting results compared to methods that only cut the hair at the skin surface.

 Subscribe